Privacy Notice for Graduation

 Information relating to disability and access needs will only be used to make reasonable adjustments at the ceremonies.
 This information will not be shared with any other department within the university, and will be deleted from our records after the graduation ceremonies.

-Information relating to attendance at your ceremony is saved on your record permanently, your payment information for 7 years, information provided for a visa support letter for 1 year and special requirements are deleted immediately following the ceremonies.
+Information relating to attendance at your ceremony is saved on your record permanently, your payment information for a maximum of 7 years, information provided for a visa support letter for 1 year and special requirements are deleted immediately following the ceremonies.

 In addition to this Data protection notice for graduates, the University has an updated Alumni Privacy Notice which sets out what data is held and how it is used by the University after graduation.
 You can find the Alumni Privacy Notice here.